Excessive Discharge of Urine: Natural Remedies, Historical Insights, and Modern Solutions

 Vapor Bath Therapy

 First, weekly vapor baths stimulate perspiration, often suppressed in those with diabetes.
 This process follows with body rubs using cayenne pepper, salt, and vinegar to improve circulation.
+Learn more from our blog on curative baths and how to use them.

 Herbal Decoctions